hanhanwu/Hanhan_Conference_Notes/RetailML_Summit2021.md

 # Toronto Retail Machine Learning Summit 2021
-* There's no break between any talk at all...
+* There's no break between the talks at all... 😵😵

 ## [ML-Based Time Series Regression: concepts that can be learned from Demand Forecasting][1]
 * This is the talk given by BlueYonder, they focus on retail demand sensing.